mehlu22/CSDS-393-Final-Project/README.md

 # CSDS-393-Final-Project
-A group final project for a Software Engineering class.
+A group final project for Software Engineering(CSDS 393).
 Our project idea includes...